Murder Mystery Game AI

 How to Keep Players Engaged

 The key to maintaining interest is creating an interactive and inclusive experience.
-Games with timed events, for example, report a 40% increase in player engagement [9].
+Incorporating timed events is one approach that game designers frequently use to sustain momentum and encourage active participation.
 Here are some effective strategies:

 Character Development